ZeinEddin/ZeZfDoctrineExtensions/README.md

 Configuration
 -------------

-Default configurations are provided in [config/ze_zf_doctrine_extensions.global.php.dist](config/ze_zf_doctrine_extensions.global.php.dist).
-You can copy it to your application's `config/autoload` directory and remove the `.dist` extension from the file name.
+To start using the module you need to copy the file [config/ze_zf_doctrine_extensions.global.php.dist](config/ze_zf_doctrine_extensions.global.php.dist). to your application's `config/autoload` directory and remove the `.dist` extension from the file name.

 Then choose the right Doctrine Driver Config Key Name for the database you want.